 If you are interested in different options for installing your iron balusters, along with the pros and cons of each and detailed instruction, click one of the links below:

 For our purposes, let’s look at the two primary reasons you may want to upgrade your existing all wood banister to wrought iron.
 The first is structural.
 While wood railing systems are typically as strong as wrought iron and wood combinations, an older balustrade may have weakened through use and abuse over time.
-In this case, if you want to upgrade this may be the perfect time.
+In this case, if you want to upgrade this may be a perfect time.
 If you have a weak banister you may have to re-secure, reinforce or even replace a few damaged balusters.
 Depending on how bad your system has weakened over the years this could take a fair amount of work in itself.
 Also, you may find it difficult to exactly replace balusters that may have been discontinued.
 Woodstairs.com offers custom turnings and can match any profile in any wood species, but the cost is slightly higher due to the custom nature of this process.
 So, if you are going to be working on the system anyway, you may decide to replace all of the wood spindles with wrought iron balusters instead.

 If your other components, such as handrail and newel posts, are in good shape then you can usually save these and replace only the balusters.
-The costs associated with this are dramatically less than replacing the entire system.
+The costs associated with replacing wood balusters are dramatically less than replacing the entire system.
 This brings me to the second and far more prominent reason that people elect to upgrade to wrought iron balusters, appearance.
 Wood and wrought iron balustrade combinations are relatively new to the residential building scene.
 This combination originated in its popular form about 25-30 years ago and not only has it survived the test of time but has expanded dramatically to include virtually unlimited patterns.
 This is the greatest advantage that wrought iron balusters have over wood.
 In a wood system, a single profile of baluster is usually repeated over and over.
 Wrought iron balusters, on the other hand, are combined to create varying and unique patterns.
 For example, more simple patterns of alternating Single and Double Wrought Iron Baskets or Knuckles are often combined with an Iron Scroll Baluster that creates an ornamental focal point.
-This versatility

 Another way to save money on your stair renovation is to find discounted balusters in an iron balusters sale.
 WoodStairs.com offers discounted wood and iron stair parts that are overstocked in our Clearance & Specials category.
 If you don’t find what you are looking for be sure to check back often as this category is constantly changing and being updated with new items.